PRBonn/PIN_SLAM/README.md

 <details>
   <summary>[Details (click to expand)]</summary>

-You can visualize the SLAM process in PIN-SLAM visualizer and check the results in the `./experiments` folder.
+You can visualize the SLAM process in PIN-SLAM viewer GUI and check the results in the `./experiments` folder.

 Use `run_demo_sem.yaml` if you want to conduct metric-semantic SLAM using semantic segmentation labels:
 ```